 With people living longer than ever before, the one thing that is always a major concern would be living a quality of life.
 Just because we live longer, doesn’t always mean we live better, but with advances in technology, there are ways to improve a quality of life for seniors in several ways.

 Wearables to Monitor Vitals

-One of the more recent advances in technology are wearables that can communicate with your healthcare provider.
-These are especially beneficial if you have serious issues with your blood pressure.
-Any vital that falls within a danger zone is immediately sent to your doctor who then will make a determination on how to proceed based on the data they received.
+One of the more recent advances in technology is wearables that can communicate with your healthcare provider.
+These are especially beneficial if you have serious issues with your blood pressure, which is why they’re used by all the safe senior living homes in CA. Any vital that fall within a danger zone is immediately sent to your doctor who then will make a determination on how to proceed based on the data they received.
 These wearables are often styled like a watch to be worn around the wrist, but there are other types as well.
 With an almost immediate response time, doctors have been able to help their patients avoid heart attacks or strokes.